 As mentioned, occasional crap naps are an unavoidable part of life and are not something to worry about.
 However chronically short crappy naps are problematic and something you want to do what you reasonably can to improve.
 A strategy to lengthen short naps starts by identifying why your child takes short naps.
 Also it’s likely that there are multiple reasons your baby takes short naps, so there may be 2-4 issues from this list that are locking you into persistent crap naps.

 If your baby is older than 4-6 months and isn’t falling asleep independently, the same sleep associations that leads to frequent night waking also leads to crap naps.
-This is by far the #1 reason babies take short naps.
+This is by far the #1 reason babies take short naps and if this describes your problem the best guidebook to help you fix this is the book.

 When babies are overtired, their bodies produce excess cortisol (a stress hormone and stimulant so being awake too long between naps can result in a short or nonexistent naps.
 Alternatively, as babies get older the amount of time they can and need to be awake between naps gradually extends.
 This additional time is necessary to accrue sufficient sleep pressure so that they can successfully fall asleep.